ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 client to behave as if its Transparency Log was deployed in Contact Monitoring mode.
 As such, it would start retaining state about previously looked-up keys and regularly engaging in out-of-band communication.
-Enabling this higher-security mode would provide confidence to applications or users that may not fully trust the third-party auditor.
+Enabling this higher-security mode allows users to double-check that the third-party is not colluding with the Transparency Log to serve malicious data.

 ## Contact Monitoring